will62794/mongo/src/mongo/db/repl/README.md

 is the node's last applied OpTime.
 Finally, the `InitialSyncer` shuts down and the `ReplicationCoordinator` starts steady state replication.

+# Reconfiguration

+A MongoDB replica set consists of some set of nodes, where a node corresponds to a single mongod server process running on some host and port.
+A set of nodes along with some global settings for the replica set is referred to as a *configuration*.
+When the nodes of a replica set are first started, the set must be initiated with some initial configuration, which is done by running the `replSetInitiate` command against some node of the replica set.
+When processing an initiate command, a node validates and installs the requested config and then establishes connections to and begins sending heartbeats to the other nodes of the replica set contained in the config it installed.
+Configurations are propagated between nodes via heartbeats, and configurations are assigned a numeric *version* and *term* that act as a means to establish an ordering between different configurations.
+Config's are compared based on their (term, version) pair.
+If their terms are the same, then they compared based on version, otherwise the config with the greater term is considered newer.
+This is analogous to the comparision rule used for optimes, if we view config *version* as the analogue of an optime *timestamp*.

+To install a new configuration, a client executes a `replSetReconfig` command with the new, desired config.
+Reconfigurations can be run in *safe* mode or in *force* mode, Safe reconfigs can only be run against primary nodes, and they enforce stronger safety constraints.
+Force reconfigs can be run against either a primary or secondary node and they are unsafe in the sense that their usage may cause the roll back of majority committed writes, or cause two leaders to be elected in the same term.
+Although force reconfigs are fundamentally unsafe, they exist to allow users to salvage or repair a replica set where a majority of nodes are no longer operational.

+## Safe Reconfig Protocol

+The safe, non-force reconfig protocol implemented in MongoDB bears similarities to the "single-server" reconfiguration protocol described Section 4 of the Raft [PhD thesis](https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf) but differs in a few ways.
+As mentioned above, each replica set configuration is identified with a (term,version) pair.
+Whenever a reconfig occurs, the *version* of the new configuration must be higher than the current configuration.
+Similarly, the *term* of a configuration is the term of the primary that created that config.

 # Startup Recovery

 **Startup recovery** is a node's process for putting both the oplog and data into a consistent state